+The Insurance Act, Act No. 18 of 2017 commenced on 1 July 2018.
 The Insurance Act, Act No.18 of 2017 was enacted 18 January 2018 to replace the prudential framework requirements of the current Long-Term and Short-Term Insurance Acts.
 Market conduct requirements will continue to be dealt with in the Long-Term Insurance Act and the Short-Term Insurance Act until the implementation of Phase II of Twin Peaks, when all market conduct requirements will be centralised in a planned Conduct of Financial Institutions ("CoFI") Bill.
 The Financial Sector Regulation Act, Act No. 9 of 2017 ('FSR Act") was enacted on 21 August 2017 to give effect to the Twin Peaks framework, consistent with international best practice.